 The Swiss indicted him and tried him even though he wasn’t present.
 (Spain refused to turn him over to the Swiss.)
 If captured by the Swiss, Falciani must serve a five year sentence for violating Swiss bank secrecy laws.
 (Falciani was sentenced in late 2015 even though he hasn’t been caught.)

 Spain claims Falciani’s information lead to the collection of $345 million USD and identified 650 people guilty of tax evasion.
 That includes the head of banking giant Banco Santander.

 Falciani already turned over his treasure trove of data to the IRS and Justice Department which used his information to exact a record $2 billion settlement with HSBC.

 Falciani’s story reads like a Tom Clancy thriller, except the stakes are very real.
 As long as foreign governments are willing to purchase or use stolen records, no one with an unreported foreign account is safe.
 Opening an offshore account is legal if the account is properly reported annually on an FBAR form – Report of Foreign Bank and Financial Accounts.
 Failure to file an FBAR – or foreign income associated with the account – is a felony.

 US prosecutors have been unrelenting in their search for foreign accounts.
 Dozens of taxpayers with unreported accounts have been convicted of filing false tax returns or tax evasion.
-No matter what your beliefs are in the new FATCA foreign reporting laws, your foreign account data is also at risk because of good, old fashioned identity theft.
-This time, however, the thieves are being encouraged and even paid by foreign governments eager to use the data for their own tax evasion investigations.
+No matter what your beliefs are in the new FATCA foreign reporting laws, it’s getting harder to hide money from Uncle Sam. foreign account data is also at risk because of good, old fashioned identity theft.